TinyTakinTeller/FirstGodotProject/readme.md

 ```

 video 1.
 Adding Another Enemy Type

+TODO: refactor enemies to be easier to configure and add ?

 video 2.
 Creating an Anvil Ability

+TODO: refactor abilities and controllers to be easier to configure and add ?

 video 3.
 Adding a Health Regeneration Meta Upgrade

+TBA

 video 4.
 Adding an Anvil Ability Upgrade
 video 5.
 Fixing UI Sizing and Increasing Enemy Count
 video 6.
 Adding Anvil Impact Particles